Why Today's Wildfires Are Hotter And More Destructive

 2. There's more fuel now

-What sometimes gets lost in the flurry of TV coverage showing dramatic images of wildfires is that, for more than a century, we've suppressed naturally occurring wildfires in California and the West.
+What sometimes gets lost in the flurry of TV coverage showing dramatic images of wildfires is that for more than a century, naturally occurring wildfires in California and the West have been suppressed.
 This has led to an unnatural buildup of fuels.

 'It Burned All The Way To The Ground': Family Loses Home In Northern California Wildfire